tamas-p/hisma/packages/hisma/README.md

     Transition id as it is in the transition map of the state machine.
 - Optional items (In our example they are defined, but they are optional attributes.)
   - **minInterval**<br>
     Minimum Duration that shall passed from last time this transition happened.
-If interval is shorter then a HismaIntervalException is thrown if onError is not defined.
-If onError is defined then its action will be called and no exception is thrown.
+If interval is shorter this transition is skipped.
+If onSkip is defined then its action will be called.
   - **Guard description**<br>
     Description of [Guard] whose action must return `true` to execute transition.
-If returned value is false then a HismaGuardException is thrown if onError is not defined.
-If onError is defined then its action will be called and no exception is thrown.
+If returned value is false this transition is skipped.
+If onSkip is defined then its action will be called.
   - **Priority**<br>
     If not otherwise selected priority can be used to select the transition from the transition list by this priority.
 Higher integer value means higher priority.
   - **onAction Action description**<br>
     Description of the Action that is executed when this transition occurs.
-  - **onError OnErrorAction description**<br>
+  - **onSkip OnSkipAction description**<br>
-    Description of the OnErrorAction that is executed when minInterval or Guard blocked execution of this transition.
-In the label his section is in the same line as the onAction description and the two are divided by the `||` sign.
+    Description of the OnSkipAction that is executed when minInterval or Guard made the execution of this transition skipped.
+In the label this section is in the same line as the onAction description and the two are divided by the `||` sign.

 #### Internal transitions

-In many cases in response to an event you do not want to change state, even further you do not want onExit and onEntry actions to be executed: you simple want an action to be executed.
+In many cases in response to an event you do not want to change state, and even further, you do not want onExit and onEntry actions to be executed: you simple want an action to be executed.
 For such cases one can use an [InternalTransition].

 ```dart
 T.timedOn: InternalTransition(